Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 • Hundreds of 5-star reviews on Yelp, TrustPilot and other third-party review sites.

 One thing a passport expediting service cannot do for you is gather and complete your application materials.
-You need to complete all the same paperwork as if you were applying at a passport agency yourself (see Step 2 above).
+You need to complete all the same paperwork as if you were applying by mail or at a passport agency yourself.

 You will also need to complete a formal authorization letter that allows the expediter to legally represent you before the regional passport agency.
 The passport expediter should provide this to you.